 - Teaching and training skills

-Analyzing 10 million job postings from 2017 to 2019, McKinsey found that many employers were rewarding workers who had hard (technical) skills.
+Analyzing 10 million job postings from 2017 to 2019, McKinsey found that many employers rewarded workers with hard (technical) skills.
 McKinsey reported that the skills outlook from the World Economic Forum showed several of the top 10 growing skills to be soft skills, including creativity and emotional intelligence.
 However, if such skills aren’t rewarded in proportion to their supposed value, then top talent won’t have the incentive to focus on them, choosing instead to focus on acquiring hard skills.
 McKinsey said in their article:

 “Bringing the full range of human skills to the workplace—empathy, communication ability, leadership, compassion—requires that these [soft] skills be rewarded in accordance with their value.
 Otherwise, as much as leaders proclaim the value of soft skills, the focus will be on what is actually rewarded.
 It will only benefit organizations to accurately track—and effectively reward—soft skills; otherwise the soft skill shortage will remain, and perhaps grow, in the coming years.”